Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 Freelancing is a great way to earn a living, but keep in mind many new freelancers fail to earn a living wage in their first year.

-While there’s no one right answer to this question, one theme does come up time and time again.
+And when you dig into why, one theme does come up time and time again.

 New freelancers aren’t very good at time tracking.

-I’m not saying they don’t think about it, they just don’t know how to go about it.
-It feels like a major burden and not at all what you signed up for.
+I’m not saying new freelancers don’t think about time tracking.
+They just don’t know how to go about it.

 I get it.